Aday Mara: Professional career

+Oklahoma City Thunder (2026-present)

+On June 23, 2026, Mara was selected with the twelfth overall pick by the Oklahoma City Thunder in the 2026 NBA draft.
+He became one of the three teammates from the Michigan Wolverines to be drafted in the lottery, joining Morez Johnson Jr. and Yaxel Lendeborg.

 National team career

-Mara played for the Spanish national team at the 2022 FIBA Under-17 Basketball World Cup.
-He averaged 12.6 points, 5.0 rebounds and 1.9 blocks per game as Spain advanced to the final before losing to the United States.
+Mara played for the Spanish national team at the 2022 FIBA Under-17 Basketball World Cup in Spain.
+He averaged 12.6 points, 5.0 rebounds and 1.9 blocks per game, as Spain advanced to the final before losing to the United States.
+He was also on the Spanish national team for the 2023 FIBA U18 European Championship in Serbia, again finishing as the runner-up and earning a silver medal.